VermeirJellen/Securities_Master_Database/config/README.txt

 This folders contains the database configuration file with server information and user credentials.
 The filename of this configuration file must be "credentials.cnf", the first line in the file must be "[algotrading_securities_master]".

 A dummy configuration file has been provided for convenience purposes.
-If you choose to update this file instead of a new one, note that the filename must be renamed from "credentials.cnnf" to "credentials.cnf"!
+If you choose to update this file instead of creating a new one, note that the filename must be renamed from "credentials.cnnf" to "credentials.cnf"!